CSS-Angie/Food-Forest-Foraging/README.md

 ### Performance

 In Google Chrome Developer Tools the Lighthouse report is generated for the pages.
 The first test had a performance result of 72% on mobile devices.
 No screenshot was made at the time.
 The most important issue was the LCP - Largest Contentful Paint.
-The hero image took too long to load the page.
-After submitting two hero images, taking a smaller one for the mobile devices, the results improved and showed a 93% performance.
+The hero image took too long to load on the page.
+After submitting two hero images, using a smaller one for the mobile devices, the results improved and showed a 93% performance.

 <details><summary>Screenshot Validations</summary>